Unreal Engine Plugin · UE 5.3+

 All five panels

-Matrix, Collision Compare, Actor Inspector, Experiment, and Validation — all live at launch.
+Matrix, Collision Compare, Actor Inspector, Experiment, and Validation.
+All live at launch.

 • Color-coded N×N matrix (Query + Physics)